Tuesday, 4 October 2016

 He was charged with two counts of murder and eight counts of GBH.
 So seriously did the police take the threats to Sila's life from enraged members of the public, he had to be remanded in custody for his own protection.
 Threats were made to storm the court if the 'right' verdict - i.e. guilty of murder - was not returned.
 The coverage of the prosecution case in The Press initially was so lurid, the Judge told the paper to tone it down.

-Sila was said to 'swagger'; it was said he did not look like he was sorry because he smiled and waved to his family in the court; he was said to speak sullenly and monosyllabically.
+Sila was said to "swagger'"; it was said he did not look like he was sorry because he smiled and waved to his family in the court; he was said to speak sullenly and monosyllabically.

-There was no thought that the 'swagger' might have been an attempt at bravado in the face of so much hatred and antagonism; there was no understanding of his need to acknowledge the only friendly faces he could see in the court, and there was no account taken of the fact that he did not speak good English and found it hard to articulate his feelings.
+There was no thought that the "swagger" might have been an attempt at bravado in the face of so much hatred and antagonism; there was no understanding of his need to acknowledge the only friendly faces he could see in the court, and there was no account taken of the fact that he did not speak good English and found it hard to articulate his feelings.

 He was subjected to a tidal wave of antagonism orchestrated by some highly vocal members of the public.
 Ironically, both he and the girls who were killed were newcomers to Canterbury; he was from Samoa; they were from England and the USA respectively.
-What made his crime so rage-inducing for some people was that he was a poor, inarticulate brown-skinned man who had ended the promising lives of two young daughters of middle-class white people.

 It was just not possible to ignore the racial dimensions in that case any more than it was possible to ignore the tragedy of two young lives lost.
 The way the original party was advertised which led to Sila's younger brother going to it and getting into a fight; the actions of the aggressive white 'security' men who attacked Sila; the racial undercurrents in this city which burst out that night and again in the subsequent threats to Sila's life, and which were manifested in the way the trial was covered in The Press.

 Sila was sentenced to life with a minimum non-parole period of 17 years, less than the 20 years the prosecution had called for.
-There was an outcry about the sentence being too lenient and after the trial Harry Young, Jane's father, called him a 'thug' and 'scum' whose punishment should have been 'a violent death'.
+There was an outcry about the sentence being too lenient and after the trial Harry Young, Jane's father, called him a "thug" and "scum" whose punishment should have been "a violent death".

 When I asked Sila's barrister why a change of venue had not been sought given the hostile attitudes towards his client in Canterbury, at first he couldn't remember whether they had applied for it, then said they had decided Sila would face as much antipathy wherever he was tried.